ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 > Teresa Race [Death Promenade]/lo

-Represents the least significant bytes for the Boo's Boneyard Galaxy's best race time, in frames.
+Represents the least significant bytes for the best race time in the first mission of the Boo's Boneyard Galaxy, in frames.

 The default value is `5400`, or a time of `01:30:00`.